jonathanfox5/gogadget/docs/pages/getting_started/installation.md

 2. Install required packages (if you don't already have them) using your package manager.
 This will depend on your distribution.
 For example:

 - Ubuntu based distributions: `sudo apt install ffmpeg build-essential python3-dev`
-- Fedora based distributions: `sudo dnf install ffmpeg gcc @development-tools python3-devel`
+- Fedora based distributions: `sudo dnf install ffmpeg @development-tools python3-devel`
 - Arch based distributions: `sudo pacman -S ffmpeg base-devel`

 3. Configure your paths if they aren't already set up: